gwallison/openFF-build/README.md

 - Added testing module to confirm consistency of final data sets.

+- Changed calcMass values of zero to NaN to indicate they are a non-disclosed quantity (Dec.
+20,2021)

 **Version 11 **:

 - Data downloaded from Dec.
 4, 2021.